Living in France Compared to the USA: Bonjour or Hello?

 Ever thought about moving to France?
 Thinking about pursuing your expat dream, but not yet ready to commit?
 It’s time to learn more about life in the USA vs. in France.
 Stay with me to find out more.

-Living in the United States certainly has an abundance of upsides, but it lacks one major feature: social security.
+Living in the United States certainly has an abundance of upsides, but it lacks one major feature: social security and safety.
 Being sick or studying, for example, in the United States is notoriously expensive.
+And frankly, sending your kids to school is a scary endeavour to say the least.

-France, on the other hand, has a tremendous social safety net, enabling citizens to work and take care of themselves without being concerned about issues such as healthcare, education, etc.
+I lived in France for 2 years while I completed my studies, and have offered my oldest daughter the same opportunity to learn about other ways of life.
+I loved living there and found France to have a tremendous social safety net, enabling citizens to work and take care of themselves without being concerned about issues such as healthcare, education, etc.

 You won’t earn as much as you would in the United States, but living is certainly simpler – and cheaper!